-The completed form should reach the Admissions Office by 31 March of the year in which you intend to begin study, by e-mail to: firstname.lastname@example.org.
+The completed form (pdf or word) should reach the Admissions Office by 31 March of the year in which you intend to begin study, by e-mail to: firstname.lastname@example.org.
 In awarding the Studentship, first consideration will be given to candidates who nominate Gonville & Caius College as their College of first preference in their application to the Board of Graduate Studies.

 Richard Darlington and the Gacmadheere Scholarship Fund

 Richard R. Darlington was born on 9 January 1919.
 He was educated at Harrow, and came up to Gonville & Caius in 1938 to study the Geographical Tripos, though his studies were interrupted by the WWII, and he therefore took his BA degree in 1948.
 He was an officer in the Somaliland Protectorate’s contingent that fought in Burma during WWII.
 Admiring the bravery and culture of the Somalis in Burma, Darlington decided to settle in Somaliland after the war and switched his career to education.
 He spent most of his working life in that country.
 He started his educational mission as the first headmaster of the Amoud Secondary School, where he stayed sometime before he was asked to run the then newly built Sheikh Secondary School, and is regarded as having turned them into some of the finest secondary schools in the region.
 He was awarded the MBE in 1956 and the OBE in 1962.
 He was regarded with enormous affection by many Somalis, who gave him the nickname 'Gacmadheere'.
 He left Somaliland in for Wales in 1971, just two years after the coup d’état staged by Siad Barre, and died in April 2007.